Origins of the Qin

 16. Zither-types 箏類樂器 (zheng-lei yueqi, though this account would have preferred 琴瑟類 qinse-lei)

 "Zither" here is a technical term intended to describe one category of chordophones (compare "lute").
-Each of the two most ancient Chinese names for these zithers, qin and se, may have actually described a variety of instruments rather than being names of specific ones.
+Each of the two most ancient Chinese names for these zithers, qin and se, may have actually been used for a variety of instruments rather than being names of specific ones.
 The classic definition of a zither says that it is any instrument that has a soundbox running the length of the whole instrument, with no separate fingerboard.
 For this reason it may often be best to translate qin se not as the names of two specific instruments but as "zithers" or "zither-types".
 This issue is further discussed elsewhere on this site, such as below and here.
 Note, however, that the Hornbostel-Sachs system does sometimes seem to break down, and here the problem is with instruments in which the sound box does not extend the length of the instrument, but neither is there a separate fingerboard.
 Such instruments include "stick zithers".
 From my understanding of the Chu instruments, their solid upper bodies (opposite end from the plucking area) means they are not true zithers; on the other hand, these upper bodies do not seem to be fingerboards: does this make them a type of hybrid stick zither?
 (See further.)

 (Return)